martinfuchs/DepthKit/README.md

 This manual was graciously written by the wonderful and talented video installation artist i.m klif (http://vimeo.com/32631165) during our Resonate workshop in Belgrade, Serbia on March 16th 2012 and edited by James George on March 24th 2012.

-RGBDToolkit is a labor of love by James George http://www.jamesgeorge.org Collaborators Alexander Porter and Jonathan Minard Development has been provked, inspired and assisted by Kyle McDonald and Elliot Woods
+RGBDToolkit is a labor of love by James George http://www.jamesgeorge.org

+Collaborators Alexander Porter and Jonathan Minard

+Development has been provked, inspired and assisted by Kyle McDonald and Elliot Woods

 Supported by:

-The Frank-Ratchye Studio for Creative Inquiry http://studioforcreativeinquiry.org/ Eyebeam Art+Technology center http://eyebeam.org
+The Frank-Ratchye Studio for Creative Inquiry http://studioforcreativeinquiry.org/

+Eyebeam Art+Technology center http://eyebeam.org

 YCAM InterLab http://www.ycam.jp/en/interlab/

-Very special thanks to the Resonate Festival, Eyeo Festival, and Art && Code -
+Very special thanks to the Resonate Festival, Eyeo Festival, and Art && Code.

 # CALIBRATION